Tipu Sultan (TV series)

-Tipu Sultan: The Tiger Lord is a 1997 Pakistani television series written by Khan Asif and directed by Qasim Jalali and produced by M. Hussain Khanzada.
+Tipu Sultan is a 2000 Pakistani historical drama television series written by Khan Asif, directed by Qasim Jalali, and produced by M. Hussain Khanzada.
+It aired on PTV and consists of 20 episodes.

 Synopsis

-Tipu Sultan was the eldest son of Sultan Haider Ali and his mother's name was Fakhr-un-Nissa.
-Sultan Haider Ali names his son after a great Sufi saint namely Tipu Mastan Aulia.
-Tipu Sultan becomes the ruler of the Kingdom of Mysore.
+The series dramatises the life of Tipu Sultan, the eldest son of Sultan Hyder Ali and Fakhr-un-Nissa.
+According to the drama's narrative, Hyder Ali names his son after the Sufi saint Tipu Mastan Aulia.
+The series follows Tipu Sultan's rise to become the ruler of the Kingdom of Mysore.